W. Louis Hennessy: In the legislature

 Hennessy served on the Judiciary Committee and was a member of the Special Committee on Drug and Alcohol Abuse, the Rules and Executive Nominations Committee, and the Medical Malpractice Insurance Work Group, 2004.
 He never sought election during this time as he was appointed to the position mid-term and appointed out, also in mid-term.

 On the bench

-In August 2021 Hennessy was accused of offering legal advice to friends facing domestic violence charges and allegedly showing bias against women and domestic violence victims.
+In August 2021, Hennessy was accused of offering legal advice to friends facing domestic violence charges and allegedly showing bias against women and domestic violence victims.
+In May 2022, the Maryland Commission on Judicial Disabilities recommended that Hennessy be suspended for three years without pay, with all but nine months suspended.
+Hennessy retired on June 30, 2022, and was succeeded by former Charles County circuit judge Patrick J. Devine.
+Upon appeal, the Maryland Court of Appeals dismissed the matter in light of his retirement.